mahzmahzmahz/Munch/README.md

-# Welcome to Munch!!
+# Munch
+> Find what's cookin in your neighborhood!

+> Developed by Alex Marz and Elvis Landi

-Ever wonder what new and exciting restaurants are around your neighborhood??
+Ever wonder what new and exciting restaurants are in your neighborhood?
 Do you live in New York City?
 Well then we've got what you need.
-Munch is your basic CLI (Command Line Interface) application that generates a restaurant based on your location, desired price range, and cuisine of preference.
+Munch is a CLI (Command Line Interface) application that generates a restaurant suggestion for the user unique to their location, desired price range, and cuisine of preference.

 ---